-There are 30 Oculus Rift (and 53 Oculus Touch) launch games, and that’s bound to be significantly higher by the end of 2016.
-It comes bundled with two of the best, too: Lucky’s Tale and Eve: Valkyrie.
+There were 30 Oculus Rift (and 53 Oculus Touch) launch games, and a whole bunch more arrived subsequently.
+That count is bound to be significantly higher by the end of 2017, too.

-Testing Lucky's Tale, I felt like there is finally brought something new to the 3D platformer genre pioneered by Super Mario 64.
+Testing Lucky's Tale, we felt like there was finally something new brought to the 3D platformer genre pioneered by Super Mario 64.
 All of a sudden, looking in all directions for hidden coins opened up a new dimension.

-More notable Oculus games out now include Chronos (an RPG), Radial-G: Racing Revolved (futuristic racer), Pinball FX2 VR (a pinball game) and more on the way, like Star Trek: Bridge Crew from Ubisoft and probably even Resident Evil 7 after its 12-month exclusivity deal with PlayStation.
+Other notable Oculus games out now include Chronos (an RPG), Radial-G: Racing Revolved (futuristic racer), Pinball FX2 VR (a pinball game) and Star Trek: Bridge Crew from Ubisoft and probably even Resident Evil 7 after its 12-month exclusivity deal with PlayStation.